Gubaer/josm-scripting-plugin/README.md

 The JOSM scripting plugin executes scripts in the [Open Street Map][osm] editor [JOSM][josm].

-Scripts can be defined in any scripting language for which a [JSR-223][jsr223] compatible script engine is available, in  particular in
+Scripts can be written in any scripting language for which a [JSR-223][jsr223] compatible script engine is available, in  particular in
 * [JavaScript][javascript]
 * [Groovy][groovy]
 * [Ruby][ruby]
 * [Python][python]

-If the [GraalJS][graal-js] is on the classpath, you can execute scripts in JavaScript using GraalJS.
+If the [GraalJS][graal-js] engine is on the classpath, you can use it to execute scripts in JavaScript.
 The plugin includes a JavaScript library to manage layers, edit OSM primitives, load and save data, upload data to the OSM server, and download primitives from the OSM server.
 Refer to the [API V2 documentation][api-v2].

 The plugin includes [Mozilla Rhino][rhino] as a scripting engine for historical reasons.
-Mozilla Rhino in the scripting plugin is deprecated and will be removed end of 2022.
+Mozilla Rhino is deprecated in the scripting plugin and will be removed end of 2022.
 The plugin also includes a JavaScript library ([API V1][api-v1])which can be used with Mozilla Rhino.
 It is deprecated too and will also be removed end of 2022.
 If your current scripts use [API V1][api-v1], migrate them to [API V2][api-v2], and change to [GraalJS][doc-graaljs].

 ## Install
 Use JOSMs plugin manager to install the scripting plugin and keep it up to date.